 What Size Battery Do You Need?

 That’s a loaded question!
 We’ve built a solar system calculator to help you do this below.

 Once you have a system size determined, read below for tips on how to get the most juice out of your batteries and maintain them for the long run.

 What Is A Battery?

-There are four common types of batteries for vehicles and they each operate a little bit differently.
+As if this wasn’t complicated enough, there are several categories of batteries for vehicles and they each operate a little bit differently.
 They are:

 - Starter batteries